AndrewCuHo/CCDN/README.md

-The code will be released after the paper is accepted Model summary is shown below:
+The code will be released after the paper is accepted
+Model summary is shown below (using pytorch-summary package):
 ----------------------------------------------------------------
         Layer (type)               Output Shape         Param #
 ================================================================